 San Diego Divorce Attorneys

 We understand the overwhelming emotions that may come with ending a marriage.
-At the Law Office of George Gedulin, we remain sensitive to the matters at hand at all times.
-Our proven San Diego divorce lawyers are here to guide you through this difficult time and ensure that your rights are protected.
-Divorces can become extremely complicated, which is why we recommend that you enlist the help of our attorneys.
+At the Law Office of George Gedulin, our San Diego divorce lawyers remain sensitive to the matters at hand at all times.
+Our proven San Diego divorce lawyers are here to guide you through this challenging time and protect your rights.
+Divorces can become extremely complicated, so we recommend you enlist our attorneys' help.

 Is California a No-Fault Divorce State?

 California is a no-fault divorce state.
-This means that, if you are seeking to dissolve your marriage, you don't have to prove that your spouse did anything to warrant such action.
+If you seek to dissolve your marriage, you don't have to prove that your spouse did anything to warrant such action.
 Instead, you can say that the marriage is broken beyond repair – there were irreconcilable differences.

-Once you have decided to move forward with a divorce, you need to begin the process of filing.
+Once you decide to move forward with a divorce, you need to begin the filing process.
 The filing process requires careful attention to detail, preparation, and patience.
-In the state of California, to file for dissolution of a marriage, either you or your spouse must be a resident of California for at least six months and a resident of the county in which you are filing for divorce for at least three months.
+In California, to file for dissolution of a marriage, you or your spouse must be a resident of California for at least six months and a resident of the county in which you are filing for divorce for at least three months.

-There are many forms to fill out in order to begin a court case for divorce.
-Our team of San Diego divorce attorneys can help you comb through each form to ensure everything is properly filled out and filed.
+There are many forms to fill out to begin a court case for divorce.
+Our San Diego divorce attorneys team can help you comb through each form to ensure everything is properly filled out and filed.